Learn About The Law

 (a) There shall be no tuition charge for a resident or nonresident student attending a cyber charter school.

-(c) Effective January 1, 2025, and the entirety of each school year thereafter, for special education students, a cyber charter school shall receive for each student enrolled the lesser of:
+(c) Effective January 1, 2025, through the end of the 2024-2025 school year, for special education students, a cyber charter school shall receive for each student enrolled the lesser of:

 (1) the amount calculated under section 1725-A(a)(3); or